paldepind/flyd/README.md

 ### Environment support

-Flyd should work in all JavaScript environments.
-Some of its modules may however assume ECMAScript 4.
+Flyd works in all ECMAScript 5 environments.
+It works in older environments with polyfills for `Array.prototype.filter` and `Array.prototype.map`.